Deltares-research/FAIR-data-reproducible-project-from-scratch/EXERCISE.md

 ## 3.3 Modifying a file and committing changes

 Let's modify a file and commit the changes.
-Open the ``README.md`` in your favorite editor and change the description.
+Open the ``README.md`` in your favorite editor (e.g. Notepad++, VSCode, Spyder, etc.) and change the description.
 If you don't have inspiration what to write, you can write "Reproducible workflow to run a groundwater model for the Drentse Hondsrug".
 Save the file, and type ``git status`` again to confirm git noticed changes to the file.

 ![git status after changes](/docs/git_status_3.png)